Introduction

 How martial arts improves work ethic:

-Daily practice: Master a technique takes regular practice.
+Daily practice: Mastering a technique takes regular practice.

-Training routines: Kids develop habits of hard work that goes beyond martial arts.
+Training routines: Kids develop habits of hard work that go beyond martial arts.

 As they push through obstacles kids develop a mindset that faces challenges not avoids them.